harkirats043/Project-1/README.md

 ## Sources
-1. CSS - MDN is referred for styling and layout used in quiz.
+1. CSS - MDN is referred to for styling and layout used in quizzes.
-2. JavaScript MDN is used as reference for features and functions.
+2. JavaScript MDN is used as a reference for features and functions.